seandenigris/XML-Parser/repository/XML-Tests-Parser.package/SAXHandlerProxy.class/README.md

-A SAXHandler that records events.
+A class that wraps a SAXHandler and records handler events messages using a message recorder.
+Non-handler messages are forwarded to the wrapped SAXHandler.